 The AP advertised an Advanced GCR field set to 1 in its Extended Capabilities element

-The non-AP STA advertised an Advanced GCR field set to 1 in the Extended Capabilities element in the Reassociation Request most recently received by the AP.
+The non-AP STA advertised an Advanced GCR field set to 1 in the Extended Capabilities element in the (Re)Association(#1013) Request most recently received by the AP.

 If all the above conditions are true the AP shall immediately initiate a Block Ack negotiation by sending an ADDBA Request frame to the non-AP STA that originated the GCR request.
 The Block Ack Policy field in the Block Ack Parameter field within the ADDBA frames shall not be set to 0 (for delayed Block Ack).
+The A-MSDU Supported subfield within the ADDBA frames shall be set to 1 (A-MSDU permitted).
 Non-AP STAs shall maintain this Block Agreement for the duration of their GCR agreement, irrespective of whether the GCR-Block-Ack is the current retransmission policy or not.
 While the retransmission policy of the GCR group address stream is DMS, the non-AP STA shall suspend its Block Ack processing for the group addressed stream.

 NOTEHaving a Block Ack agreement with all members of a GCR group address allows the AP to change the GCR retransmission policy dynamically irrespective of the current GCR retransmission policy.